AgatheSenellart/MultiVae/paper/paper.md

 A simple interpretation of this objective is to see that the first term is a reconstruction loss and the second term is a regularization term that avoids overfitting.
 A typical training of a multimodal VAE consists in encoding the data with the encoder, reconstructing each modality with the decoders and take a gradient step to optimize the loss $L(X)$.

 Most multimodal VAEs differ in how they construct the encoder $q_{\phi}(z|X)$.
 In Figure \autoref{types_vae}, we summarize several approaches:
-Aggregated models [@wu:2018, @shi:2019, @sutter:2021] use a mean or a product operation to aggregate the information coming from all modalities, where joint models [@suzuki2016, @vedantam:2018, @senellart:2023] uses a neural network taking all modalities as input.
-Finally coordinated [@dvcca, @tian:2019] models uses different latent spaces but add a constraint term in the loss to force them to be similar.
+Aggregated models [@wu:2018; @shi:2019; @sutter:2021] use a mean or a product operation to aggregate the information coming from all modalities, where joint models [@suzuki2016; @vedantam:2018; @senellart:2023] uses a neural network taking all modalities as input.
+Finally coordinated [@dvcca; @tian:2019] models uses different latent spaces but add a constraint term in the loss to force them to be similar.
 ![Different types of multimodal VAEs \label{types_vae}](mvae_models_diagrams.png){width=80%}
 Recent extensions of multimodal VAEs include additional terms to the loss, multiple or hierarchical latent spaces to more comprehensively describe the multimodal data.
 Aggregated models have a natural way of learning on incomplete datasets: for an incomplete sample $X$, we use only the available modalities to encode the data and compute the loss $l(X)$.
 However, except in MultiVae, there doesn't exist an implementation of these models that can be used on incomplete datasets in a straightforward manner.